Primary Peritoneal Cancer (PPC)

 Fallopian Tube Cancer

-The fallopian tubes are a pair of floppy tube like structures that originate at the top (fundus) of the uterus where they communicate with the endometrial cavity and course away from the uterus, on either side, towards the ovaries where they “flop” over the ovaries with their finger-like (fimbriated) end.
+The fallopian tubes are a pair of floppy tube-like structures that originate at the top (fundus) of the uterus where they communicate with the endometrial cavity and course away from the uterus, on either side, towards the ovaries where they “flop” over the ovaries with their finger-like (fimbriated) end.
 Cancers of the fallopian tube are also relatively rare and very closely related to cancers of the ovary and PPC.
-They share many commonalities and emerging data is even suggesting that many of the previously felt to be ovarian cancers may indeed have been FTC.
+They share many commonalities and emerging data is even suggesting that many of the previously felt to be ovarian cancers may indeed have been Fallopian Tube Cancer (FTC).

 Although the clinical presentation of FTC is very similar to ovarian cancer and PPC, there are some differences.
 Cancers of the fallopian tube arise within the inside (lumen) of the fallopian tube and typically cause it to swell like a sausage.
 The involvement of the ovary is secondary, but it is usually so extensive that one cannot tell whether it began on the ovary and spread to the fallopian tube, or vice versa.
 Because of that, many fallopian tube cancers may have been classified as ovarian cancers.
 As the fallopian tube swells with cancer, it produces fluid, similar to ascites, that can “leak” back into the uterus and lead to a watery vaginal discharge, the classic presentation of FTC when associated with an adnexal mass.